-The increased numbers of motorcycle accident related injuries and deaths are attributed to these obvious, and not so obvious, reasons.
+The increased numbers of motorcycle accident-related injuries and deaths are attributed to these obvious, and not-so-obvious, reasons.

 1. Increased sales of motorcycles

-With the high cost of fuel commuters are looking for ways to save money at the pump and the sale of brand new motorcycles has increased dramatically.
-Unfortunately, many of the new owners are first time riders with little, or no, experience, which has significantly contributed to the increase in accidents.
+With the high cost of fuel, commuters are looking for ways to save money at the pump and the sale of brand new motorcycles has increased dramatically.
+Unfortunately, many of the new owners are first-time riders with little, or no, experience, which has significantly contributed to the increase in accidents.

 2. New powerful models

-To increase sales, motorcycle manufacturers are creating new engines that are built for speed and the consumers seem to love it.
+To increase sales, motorcycle manufacturers are creating new engines that are built for speed and the consumers seem to love them.
 People buy the latest motorcycle model with the most powerful engine that can go far faster than any public road allows.
 Along with the above statistic, this is a recipe for disaster.

 3. The young and the old

-According to motorcycle safety statistics, the majority of motorcycle owners are either in their teen years or above 50-years-old.
+According to motorcycle safety statistics, the majority of motorcycle owners are either in their teen years or above 50 years old.
 The teen motorcyclists overestimate their skills and abilities, while the older drivers may have slower reflexes and response times.

 4. More distractions

 With more technologies available for all motorists, the distraction of both motorcyclists and automobile drivers has increased dramatically since their introduction to the mass markets in the 1980s.
 Every year there are more and more devices vying for the attention of drivers.